Please be aware that this date is only provisional and will be confirmed soon. Further details such as cost and timings are also to be confirmed.

 Option 2 - 400m swim, 10km run

 The event starts with the swim in the 50m main pool and competitors then run up to the Devil’s Chimney on Leckhampton Hill, before returning to finish in the Lido grounds.
-A route map for the event will be available at least 2 months prior to the event.

 The Devil's Aquathlon is managed in partnership with Sandford Lido Ltd (Registered charity #1052203) and Cobalt (Registered charity #1090790).